Making material available to students

 - Collate your list of readings and content required for teaching.

-- Be early.
-It can take up to 6 weeks for a reading to be made available ie. if the source item is from overseas, or the book is in use with another patron.
+- It can take up to 6 weeks for a new scanned reading to be made available ie. if the source item is from overseas, or the book is in use with another patron.

 - Our copyright licence covers usage University-wide, not just for one course or unit.
 You are not permitted to upload journal articles or book chapters yourself as this may breach the University copyright licence.
-See the Copyright website for more information or the Copyright for teachers brochure (PDF).
+See the Copyright website for more information.